 7. Farm to Feet – The Bend.
 This medium-weight sock is made to be tough to handle any hiker or backpacker’s footwork.
 Plus, it’s named after the hometown of the Conservation Alliance, which Farm to Feet donates a portion of its sales to.
 It’s got full density cushioning throughout for support and comfort and made with outer nylon plaiting for more durability.
 Depending on height, pricing ranges $18-$19.

-8. Robocopp Grenade.
-It might not be the first (or last) thing a backpacker would think to carry, but this small personal alarm system can startle any wild creature or aggressor–it’s activated by pulling out a pin.
-It weighs less than one ounce, but its siren is pretty piercing with a 120dB that’s as loud as an ambulance siren.
-Plus ROBOCOPP gives a portion of its profits to anti-human trafficking organizations.
-Price: $23.99.
+8. Vigilant Personal Alarm.
+It might not be the first (or last) thing a backpacker would think to carry, but this small personal alarm system can startle any wild creature or aggressor — it’s activated by pulling out a pin.
+It weighs less than one ounce, but its siren is piercing with a 130dB that’s as loud as an ambulance siren.
+Price: $16.99.

 9. Outdoor Herbivore LLC – Backpacking Meals.
 Sometimes a backpacker just wants a good hot meal.
 For the holidays, this Sacramento company has put together a special set featuring preselected vegetarian and vegan combos wrapped in a holiday box or reusable bag.
 It’s priced at $29.99 and their edible offerings include a chunky chipotle chili and quinoa vegetable soup.